 - Ability to display empathy, patience, and understanding in day-to-day interactions.

 - Knowledge of behaviour management and support methods.

 - Strong problem solving and decision-making skills.

-- Ability to set clear, attainable goals and meet individual, group, and program objectives.
+- Ability to set clear, attainable goals.

 - Ability to be flexible and adapt to new situations.

 - Understands budget and allocation of resources.

 - Open to continuous education and learning and development opportunities.

 - Provide care and support to vulnerable persons with complex needs, behavioural issues, developmental disabilities, mental health disorders, and/or other related issues.